Our Teachers and Experience

 Most yoga studios in the United States hold Yoga Alliance-approved teacher trainings as a necessary part of their bottom line, and accept any and all interested students.
 Many teacher trainers at these programs are relatively new teachers themselves, often having less than 5 years of practice or teaching experience.
 These programs allow you to pay for use of the RYT designation.

 We do not participate in this business or affiliation model, as it quickly dilutes and weakens traditional practices and creates a competitive, unsustainable situation.

 Instead we endeavor to selectively invite seasoned practitioners, leaders, and disciplined practitioners to carry on the lineage to the next generations.
 All of our teachers meet or exceed the minimum training standards of the Original Hot Yoga Association, which far exceed those set by Yoga Alliance.

 For students who want to deepen their practice, we regularly hold continuing education programs, intermediate classes, Yoga Studies Immersions, and visiting teacher workshops.

-Before being invited or recommended to train or apprentice as a Ghosh lineage teacher, we require the following:
+Before being invited or recommended to train and apprentice as a teacher, we require the following: